• Skip to main content

 Where to Buy These Bond ETFs

-All these Vanguard bond ETFs should be available at any major broker.
+All these bond ETFs should be available at any major broker.
 My choice is M1 Finance.
 The broker has zero transaction fees and zero account fees, and offers fractional shares, dynamic rebalancing, and a modern, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.

 Interested in more Lazy Portfolios?
 See the full list here.